rayleenjoy/lazada-api/README.md

 # lazada-api
 Lazada API

     This is the Open Platform LAzada API Client for PHP

-#installation
+# installation
-$ composer require rayleenj/lazadaapi
+    composer require rayleenj/lazadaapi

-#usage
+# usage
     Register an Account in https://open.lazada.com/ and get App Data

 call LazadaAPI class